 - An airplane is quite fragile and flies at high speeds.
 Yet it is one of the safest forms of transport. - Pilots must constantly follow rules and procedures.
-Yet an airplane is a symbol of freedom. - With a little training, flight a small aircraft is easy.
-Yet if a problem occurs, you must be able to resolve it in a few seconds. - Many flight tutorials are written with a lot of humor.
+Yet an airplane is a symbol of freedom. - With a little bit of training, flying a small aircraft becomes easy.
+Yet if a problem occurs, you must be able to resolve it within a few seconds. - Many flight tutorials are written with a lot of humor.
 Yet not taking flying seriously will bring you down to earth prematurely.

-The aircraft used in this tutorial is the Cessna 172p.
-This is the aircraft used in many real life flight schools and a great airplane to fly.
+The aircraft used in this tutorial is the Cessna 172P.
+This is the aircraft used in many real life flight schools and it is a great airplane to fly.